How to pick the right ecommerce platform for your online store

 SHOPIFY:

-Shopify is an all-in-one solution which enables you to create an online store, manage your products, and handle payments using a single service.
+Shopify is an all-in-one solution that enables you to create an online store, manage your products, and handle payments, all from a single, easy-to-use platform.
+For many small to mid-sized businesses, Shopify is often considered the right ecommerce platform thanks to its flexibility and user-friendly interface.

 Shopify positives: